woedev/testing/docs/cios.md

 ::: info
 If you are seeing `Slot ### already used in batch settings` or `cIOS already added in batch with revision ##### and slot ###`, press `-` to disable batch mode.

-(If you are trying to exit the installer, the button is B, not Home.)
 :::

 7. Press `A`.
 This will bring you to the slot map: